browse list of realtors working in Chambers County

-Are you a realtor interested in being the first to help people find USDA eligible properties in Chambers County?
+Are you a realtor interested in helping families find USDA eligible properties in Chambers County?

 Join the USDAProperties Realtor Network

 Looking to buy in Chambers County, Alabama?

 There are 244 USDA backed residential loans in Chambers county with an average loan balance of $92,676.
 Over 90% of the loans helped first time home buyers.
 Borrowers were an average age of 39 years old.
 The typical appraised home value was around $95,963.
 On average the rural home size purchased with this loan was approximately 1,570 SqFt.
 Chambers county applies the standard USDA income limits to determine loan eligibility.
 For a household of upto 4 people the income limit is $90,300.
 For a household of between 5 and 8 people the income limit is increased to $119,200.
 Select from the list of cities below or use the search feature to find active property listings in a city where you would like to live.